Flags of the Australian Defence Force

 The three branches of the Australian Defence Force are each represented by flags, among other emblems and insignia.
 Within each service, various symbols fly on individual ships, at bases, camps, the Australian Defence Force Academy and colleges.
 These include flags, standards, guidons and banners and that denote rank, appointment, corps, formations, regiments, training units and sub-units.

 Service flags

 The order of precedence when displaying the flags of the Australian Defence Force together is the Australian Defence Force Ensign, the Royal Australian Navy white ensign followed by the Royal Australian Air Force Ensign.
-The Australian national flag takes precedence other these and all other Australian flags, with the Australian Army given the role of the ceremonial protector of this flag.
+The Australian national flag takes precedence over these and all other Australian flags, with the Australian Army given the role of the ceremonial protector of this flag.